dylan-lang/dylan-programming-book/source/start.rst

 The details of how the files are named and stored depends on your Dylan implementation.
 Typically, however, you have a directory containing all the files of the program.
-As shown in `See The hello directory and the three files that it contains. <start.htm#11859>`_, we name our program directory *hello* , and name the files *hello.lid* , *library.dylan* , and *hello.dylan* (the latter is the program file).
+As shown in `The hello directory and the three files that it contains. <start.htm#11859>`_, we name our program directory *hello* , and name the files *hello.lid* , *library.dylan* , and *hello.dylan* (the latter is the program file).